kl9450/class_data/README.md

 # class_data

 ## Brief
-- I need to collect data for everyone for everyone.
+- I need to collect data for everyone.
 - Data must include: name, lastname, date of birth.
 - Data  must be in a table.
 - Should be able to add whatever info is given and remove people as well.